JureSeselj/tasty_blog/README.md

 5. Profiles
 6. Books

-* As admin/superuser I can also approve comments and change the status and give other permissions to the users.<br>
+* As admin/superuser I can also approve comments and change the status and give other premissions to the users.<br>

 ## Technologies Used